 By focusing on how you are benefiting other people, you will find greater purpose in what you are doing.
-If you are a parent, for example, think about how becoming fitter and stronger is providing a great role model for your children.
-Your self-improvement allows you to be a better provider, who will be around to guide, love and advise your children for a long time to come.
+If you are a parent, for example, think about how becoming fitter and stronger is providing a great role model for your kids.
+Your self-improvement allows you to be a better provider, who will be around to guide, love and advise your kids for a long time to come.

 Rather than having the feeling that things will be better tomorrow, you need to resolve that you will make things better.
 To develop this hopeful attitude, you should start practicing optimistic self-talk.
 Here are three key messages to ingrain in your brain: